Congratulations! You have purchased an Artisan tandoor oven, your gateway to the exotic flavors of the ancient Silk Road.

 Set fire to the kindling and gradually add more kindling, while maintaining a small fire for at least 30-40 minutes.
 The goal is to warm the walls and the bottom of the tandoor evenly, and only after that you can begin to gradually raise the flame to the neck, increasing the amount of kindling and firewood.

-After 30-40 minutes have passed, you can begin to put thicker firewood inside, while making sure to not permit a sharp rise of the flame above the tandoor neck.
+After 30-40 minutes have passed, you can begin to put thicker firewood inside, while making sure to not permit a sharp rise of the flame above the Tandoor neck.
 In general, this rule applies not only to the first ignition, but always – the flame rising above the neck is not required.
-While the flame is large, the cover should not be placed on the tandoor!
-You can cover the Tandoor when the flame has begun to subside, to maintain height.
+While the flame is visible, the lid should not be placed on the Tandoor.
+You can place the lid on the Tandoor when the flame has subsided and you are ready to begin cooking.

 Coals can be accessed at will – some prefer to remove them through the blower with a scoop and poker, but it is also absolutely acceptable to leave them smoldering in the tandoor, thereby allowing the tandoor to keep warm longer.
 It is only necessary to evenly distribute the coals along the bottom, so as not to interfere with cooking.
 Next – close the blower, hang the skewers, hook or bookcase with food – and close the lid and cap!
 As a rule, there are no flashes of flame in the tandoor during cooking, since air is blocked.

-1. Firstly remove both lids from the Tandoor neck, and place them on the lid stand (if available) or the ground.
+1. Firstly remove both lids from the Tandoor neck, and place them on the lid stand (if available) or the ground (for hinged lid models, ensure the lid is open).
 Place the ash grate on the bottom of your Tandoor and place a bundle of dry hardwood on top of the ash grate inside the Tandoor.
 You can fill the tandoor ½ to ⅔ full depending on the amount of cooking time you will require.
 Your Tandoor is now primed and ready for ignition.

 3. You will know your Tandoor is ready for cooking when the wood has burned down and there is no black soot on the inner walls.
 The walls of your Tandoor should look white.
 Uniformly rake the coals across the grate, to ensure even cooking.
 The preparation of your Tandoor is now complete and ready for cooking.